EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 36

 Attorney represents Client, a famous politician, in a libel action against Newspaper.
 The case has attracted much publicity, and a jury trial has been demanded.
 After one of the pretrial hearings, as Attorney left the courthouse, news reporters interviewed Attorney.
-In responding to questions, Attorney truthfully stated: “The judge has upheld our right to subpoena the reporter involved, identified in our motion as Repo, and question her on her mental impressions when she prepared the article.”
+In responding to questions, Attorney truthfully stated: “The judge has upheld our right to subpoena the reporter involved, identified in our motion as Repo, and question her on her mental impressions when she prepared the article."

 Is Attorney subject to discipline for making this statement?